-Registration will open on EventBrite on September 1st and will remain open through September 30th.
+Registration is open on EventBrite and will remain open through September 30th.
 Register by making a donation to the Suicide Task Force of Indiana County!

 Register by clicking the Save The Date!